KosiAl/DemoProjectFE/README.md

     - Can log out from the app.
     - Can control the app's theme (light/dark).
     - Can select primary color of application theme.
-- Application uses a REST API to store and retrieve data.
+- Application uses a REST API to retrieve data.
+- Aplication uses lazy loading for modules.
 - The app is built using NgRx to manage the state of favorite books.
 - The app is built using Tailwind for UI components.
 - An authentication module implemented with Node.js.